 Take the sting out of winter’s chill by joining The Great Winter Warm-up: At Home.
 Throughout the month of February, compassionate people like you are giving the gift of warm comforters to those in need.

-Last year, countless volunteers generously gave their time and talents to create more than 9,000 comforters (a new record!) at events across Canada, the U.S. and Europe.
+Last year, countless volunteers generously gave their time and talents to create more than 4,300 comforters from their homes.

 That doesn’t mean you can’t still stay connected.
 You can host a virtual comforter-making party over a video call with friends and family or send them a digital valentine when you donate towards the cost of comforter supplies.